 Canned tomatoes are usually peeled and packed in their own juice, but they may have some added tomato pulp or semi-solid paste.
 The higher grades have a better color, usually more whole than broken pieces, and are practically free from peel, core, and other defects.

 Many canned tomato specialties are also available.
 They include pear or plum-shaped tomatoes and slices, dices, and wedges which are firm and have little juice.
 Many of these can be used in salads.
-Other specialties are: stewed tomatoes, which contain onion, pepper and other flavorful ingredients; tomatoes and okra; tomatoes and hot peppers; and crushed tomatoes.
+Other specialties are: stewed tomatoes, which contain onions, pepper and other flavorful ingredients; tomatoes and okra; tomatoes and hot peppers; and crushed tomatoes.

 For more information about nutrition, write: